ridwan097/cdk-mindstep/README.md

+# Steps to run

+- `npm install-all` after cloning
+- open docker or equivalent (orbstack)
+- `npm run local` run this with your docker open

+## Troubleshooting

+- run `brew install aws-sam-cli` if you get `sh: sam: command not found`

+## Future changes

+- Add nodemon
+- Add Test
+- Add swagger docsss

-# Welcome to your CDK TypeScript project
+## Welcome to your CDK TypeScript project

 This is a blank project for CDK development with TypeScript.